Skip to main content

 Red Route Stop 11

 Hughes Fine Arts Center is the home of Art & Design and Music.
-It’s one of the liveliest spaces on campus because students are always practicing, creating, and performing.
-Inside, you’ll find 35,000 square feet of studios for drawing, painting, and photography classes, woodcraft and welding rooms, ceramics and metalsmithing, a graphic design lab, and indoor and outdoor kilns.
-Check out The Mural by the Art department and the American Indian Leaders of Distinction exhibit in the Anna Mae Hughes Gallery.
-On the music side of the building, you’ll see small practice rooms open to students, ensembles and choirs collaborating, and the Josephine Campbell Recital Hall for recording and performing.
+It’s one of the liveliest spaces on campus with students always practicing, creating, and performing.
+Find 35,000 square feet of studios for drawing, painting, and photography classes, woodcraft and welding rooms, ceramics and metalsmithing, a graphic design lab, and indoor and outdoor kilns.
+Check out The Mural by the art department and the American Indian Leaders of Distinction exhibit in the Anna Mae Hughes Gallery.
+On the music side of the building, see small practice rooms open to students, ensembles and choirs collaborating, and the Josephine Campbell Recital Hall for recording and performing.
 Many music performances also take place in the Chester Fritz Auditorium.

 Burtness Theatre